Gary Yost: Photography, filmmaking and virtual reality.

 In addition to the filmmaking work he has accomplished on Mt.
 Tamalpais, Yost has been working on films that document the cultural life of Fijians in 2015.

-His other videos include a project with Puddles the Clown, which has garnered over 8 million views on YouTube and an innovative use of infrared cinematography for a project with the YASSOU band, featuring synchronized swimmers from LA-based Aqualillies.
+His other videos include a project with Puddles the Clown, which has garnered 10 million views on YouTube and an innovative use of infrared cinematography for a project with the YASSOU band, featuring synchronized swimmers from LA-based Aqualillies.
 Yost has been actively promoting the use of time-lapse to tell stories, and was a judge for the LA-based 2016 Timelapse Film Festival along with Godfrey Reggio, the producer of the seminal time-lapse film Koyaanisqatsi.
+Yost used the public ALERT Wildfire remote camera system to create a series of time-lapse videos of remote places in California using innovative techniques to scrape still frames from the camera network, outlined in a detailed tutorial on how it was accomplished.

-In 2017 Yost was the recipient of the Mill Valley Creative Achievement "Milley" award from the Mill Valley, California Arts Commission, joining previous recipients including Dan Hicks (singer), John Korty, Joyce Maynard, Sammy Hagar, Jane Hirshfield and Bob Weir.
+In 2017 Yost was the recipient of the Mill Valley Creative Achievement "Milley" award from the Mill Valley, California Arts Commission, joining previous recipients including Dan Hicks (singer), John Korty, Joyce Maynard, Sammy Hagar, Jane Hirshfield, Jerry Harrison and Bob Weir.

-In both 2018 and 2019 Yost won the Best Indie Filmmaker reader's choice award in Marin County, California from the Pacific Sun (newspaper) and he launched the 360 Filmmaking blog in early 2018, focusing on documenting the learning processes involved making immersive virtual reality films.
+In both 2018 and 2019 Yost won the Best Indie Filmmaker reader's choice award in Marin County, California from the Pacific Sun (newspaper) and he began working in the field of immersive cinema.
 He was the director of photography for "Circle of Dreams," a virtual reality project with the legendary SF-based art collective The Residents.